jstoor-elf/Classification-of-images-from-histopathologic-scans-of-lymph-node-sections/README.md

 ### Presentation of results - for teachers

 This project was developed as a part of course CM2003 at KTH.
 The final report and the power point presentation are found as pdf files in the Documents folder.
-The code is found in the src folder.
+The code is found in the Src folder.

 ### Task